 To test the reliability of the data reported by the MHPC, OPEGA requested the raw HRTC data and compared it to the annual report the Commission provided to the Legislature in February 2021.
 We also requested the original reporting forms filed by HRTC participants from 2008 to date.
 Through our analysis of these data sets, we observed that MHPC's HRTC data management process is highly manual, and therefore, subject to increased error.
 We identified a number of opportunities to improve management of the data - many of which do not necessarily need to be costly or labor intensive.
-These improvement opportunities are discussed in recommendations A.1 and A.2.
+These improvement opportunities are discussed on pages 27-29.